 To start; I read 4 different beasts, 1 from the sea, 1 from the earth, 1 from the abyss, and the image of the sea beast.
 As I have shown above, the locusts are not the only ones that come from the abyss.

-If you take the beasts in Daniel 7, that is a lion with wings, a bear, a four headed leopard, and a ten-horned beast, and you combined them all into one beast, you would have a seven-headed ten-horned beast with characteristics of a bear, a leopard and a lion, exactly what we see in Revelation 13.
+If you take the beasts in Daniel 7, that is a lion with wings, a bear, a four headed leopard, and a ten-horned beast, and you combined them all into one beast, you would have a seven-headed ten-horned beast with characteristics of a bear, a leopard and a lion, which is exactly what we see in Revelation 13.

 The beast from the sea has 7 heads and are also 7 kings/kingdoms that have existed through the ages according to Rev 17:10 "Five have fallen, one is (Rome at the time of writing), the other has not yet come; but when he does come, he must remain for only a little while."